bryanmartinez1/prowrestleknow/README.md

 # ProWrestleKnow

-ProWrestleKnow is a encyclopedia and data viosualzier of pro wrestling, allowing users to find out about and analyze wrestlers, companies, titles, and much more.
+ProWrestleKnow is a encyclopedia and data visualzier of pro wrestling, allowing users to find out about and analyze wrestlers, companies, titles, and much more.

 ## Link